 5G, the mobile connectivity of the future

-Ultrahigh definition video, streaming, virtual or augmented reality, immersive experiences, and so on.
-Consumption of content and access to services require ever more bandwidth and higher speeds, for individual and business customers alike.
+Ultra high definition video, streaming, virtual or augmented reality, immersive experiences, and so on.
+The latest content and services require ever more bandwidth and higher speeds, for individual and business customers alike.

 Orange 5G will be a genuine ‘multi-service’ network

-5G is designed to be a multi-service network, one that can adapt to a whole host of devices: smartphones of course, but also enhanced 360° content and augmented reality, connected objects, fridges, driverless cars… In short, 5G will enable the connected cars and smart cities of the future.
+5G is designed to be a multi-service network, one that can adapt to a whole host of devices: smartphones of course, but also enhanced 360° content and augmented reality, connected objects, fridges, driverless cars… in fact, everything that makes tomorrow’s smart cities possible.

 When is 5G due to be introduced?

 Commercial launches will be deployed in phases from 2020, depending on frequency allocation and the growth in uses.